kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 In this post, we'll look at how to transform data that might exist in a typical relational system to a graph and load it into a Kùzu database.
-The aim of this post and the next one is to showcase "graph thinking"[^1], where you explore connected information in your existing structured data and apply it to help uncover potentially new insights.
+The aim of this post and the next one is to showcase "graph thinking"[^1], where you explore connections in your existing structured data and apply it to potentially uncover new insights.

 :::info Code
-The full code to reproduce the workflow shown in this post can be found in the [graphdb-demo](https://github.com/kuzudb/graphdb-demo/tree/main/src/python/transactions) repository.
+The code to reproduce the workflow shown in this post can be found in the [graphdb-demo](https://github.com/kuzudb/graphdb-demo/tree/main/src/python/transactions) repository.
 It uses Kùzu's Python API, but you are welcome to use the client API [of your choice](https://kuzudb.com/docusaurus/client-apis).
 :::